getjavelin/javelin-python/README.md

-## Javelin: an Enterprise-Scale, Fast LLM Gateway
+## Javelin: an Enterprise-Scale, Fast LLM Gateway/Edge

 This is the Python client package for Javelin.

-For more information about Javelin, see https://getjavelin.io
-Javelin Documentation: https://docs.getjavelin.io
+For more information about Javelin, see https://getjavelin.com Javelin Documentation: https://docs.getjavelin.io

 ### Development